 - Preheat oven to 350F.
 Grease and flour three 6" cake rounds and line with parchment.

 - In a medium bowl, whisk flour, freeze dried raspberry powder, baking powder, and salt until well combined.
 Set aside.

-- Using a stand mixer fitted with a paddle attachment, cream butter and sugar on med-high until pale and fluffy (approx 3mins).
-Reduce speed and add eggs one at a time fully incorporating after each addition.
+- Using a stand mixer fitted with a paddle attachment, cream butter until smooth.
+Add sugar and oil and beat on med-high until pale and fluffy (about 3mins).
+Reduce speed and add egg whites one at a time fully incorporating after each addition.
 Add vanilla.

 - Bake for 40-45mins or until a toothpick inserted into the center comes out mostly clean.